JHumphreys89/security_plus/domains/domain_one.md

 * The use of one person of another person's personal information, without authorization, to commit a crime or to deceive or defraud that other person or a third person.
 * Credit fraud - open an account under your name or take your credit card information.
-* Bank fraud - opens an account under your name or gains access to your bank acount.
+* Bank fraud - opens an account under your name or gains access to your bank account.
 * Loan fraud - Your personal information is used for a loan/lease.
 * Government benefits fraud - Attacker claims benefits using your identity.
-* Always verify before giving away information to another individual or oragnization.
+* Always verify before giving away information to another individual or organization.
 Don't give out passwords or disclose personal details.

 #### Invoice scams